Freddy Cricien

-Freddy Cricien (born November 4, 1975), also known as Freddy Madball, is an American vocalist, primarily known as the lead singer of the New York hardcore band Madball.
-He is also the lead singer of Hazen Street and has a hip hop career from which debut album was November 2009's Catholic Guilt.
-He also moonlights as an MC with DJ Stress as the hip hop duo Freddy Madball & DJ Stress.
+Freddy Cricien (born November 4, 1975), also known as Freddy Madball, is an American vocalist, producer and songwriter, primarily known as the lead singer of the New York hardcore band Madball.
+He is also the lead singer of Hazen Street and has a hip-hop career from which debut album was November 2009's Catholic Guilt.
+He also moonlights as an MC with DJ Stress as the hip-hop duo Freddy Madball & DJ Stress.

-Biography

 Early life

 Cricien was born in Passaic, New Jersey on November 4, 1975.
 His mother is from Havana, Cuba and his father is from Barranquilla, Colombia.
 He has three older siblings from the same mother.
 The eldest is Roger Miret of Agnostic Front.
 At five years old, Freddy and his family relocated to Miramar, Florida.
 Roger stayed behind and soon after became immersed in the New York hardcore music scene.
+Growing up his parents mainly played Latin music, however he was quickly exposed to a wide variety of genres by his older brother and sister.
+Growing up Cricien was a fan of hip-hop culture, he and his friends would street dance and graffiti.